 Read about the exponential impact of coaching on this industry event, and women’s professional and interpersonal development.

-Shannon Youd has such a relaxed speaking style, and speaks on behalf of many women, and men, whose voices often aren’t heard in the workplace gender diversity debate.
-Watch her talk ‘Tell it how it is’.
+Shannon speaks on behalf of many women, and men, whose voices often aren’t heard in the workplace gender diversity debate.
+Watch Shannon’s moving talk, “Tell it how it is”.

 At the Women in Gold Sundowner Diversity Debate 2017, Cassie O’Connell and Breanna Cameron cement their place as experts: